ditlexd/nextjs-workshop/README.md

 Go on into `src/pages/api/products.ts` and find the function call `del`.

-This function should parse the `id` of the item to be deleted from the `req` object, and then call the `totally-real-database` function `deleteElement`.
+This function should parse the `id` of the item to be deleted from the `req.query` object, and then use the `db` class to delete the product with the corresponding id.

 When this is done, send a `201` status code back to the client.